Raj-Manghani/kubernetes-ansible-vmware/README.md

 - Configure network settings using NetPlan
 - Manage SSH keys for root and specified users (With option to omit or apply seperate key for `root` user)
 - Set SELinux to permissive mode and disable swap
-- Install and configure containerd
+- Install and configure containerD
 - Install Kubernetes packages (kubeadm, kubectl, kubelet)
 - Install and configure Calico CNI (optional: Set boolean `true/false` directly in playbook)
 - Configure VMs for Longhorn persistent volumes (optional: Set boolean `true/false` directly in playbook)